Injera, Ethiopian sourdough flatbread with a slightly spongy texture used to scoop up meat and vegetable stews.

 The injera soaks up the juices as the meal progresses.
 When this edible plate is eaten, the meal is officially over.

 Traditionally, injera is made with two ingredients, teff flour, and water.
+I have included rice flour to make this recipe a bit more affordable.

 I've been making Ethiopian food for many years using this cookbook, Exotic Ethiopian Cooking, which has a variety of injera recipes with different grains.